 Prepares leaders, researchers, university faculty and related personnel to serve in the broad field of Career and Workforce Education.

-Note: Fall admission only on a two-year cycle.

-Admission requirements
+Concentration Admission requirements

 GRE scores on verbal and quantitative reasoning required.
 If a score in one area is below the 33rd percentile, the other should be considerably higher.
-GRE scores may be waived in exceptional cases for applicants who have graduated from a master’s degree program in the Adult, Career, and Higher Education Department at USF with a GPA of 3.9 or higher 9 on a scale of 4.00) and received excellent ratings from program faculty (i.e. recommendation forms)
+Students not meeting this criterion may submit additional or alternative documentation of their potential for success in doctoral level studies.
+In such cases, program faculty will evaluate GRE scores in light of all available evidence to make a recommendation for admission.
+GRE scores may be waived in exceptional cases for applicants who have graduated from a master’s degree program in the Adult, Career, and Higher Education Department at USF with a GPA of 3.90 or higher 9 on a scale of 4.00) and received excellent ratings from program faculty (i.e. recommendation forms)

 Official transcripts from previous education institutions.
-Applicants should have completed a master’s degree from a regionally accredited university with a 3.5 or higher graduate grade point average (GPA) on a 4.00 scale.
+Applicants should have completed a master’s degree from a regionally accredited university with a 3.50 or higher graduate grade point average (GPA) on a 4.00 scale.